Xinglab/rMATS-DVR/README.md

 3. Add the Python and Java directories to the $PATH environment variable.
 4. Download Picard tool from https://broadinstitute.github.io/picard/.
 5. Download GATK from https://software.broadinstitute.org/gatk/download/. (version 3.0~3.6 have been tested)
+6. Download SAMtools (http://www.htslib.org/) and add it to $PATH environment variable.

 ##Installation: